-This Handbook has been specifically designed as a source of detailed reference information for first year re-enrolling undergraduate and postgraduate students.
+This Handbooks has been specifically designed as a source of detailed reference information for first year, re-enrolling undergraduate and postgraduate students.

 Separate Handbooks are published for:

 Arts and Social Sciences

 Built Environment

+College of Fine Arts

 Commerce and Economics

 Engineering

 Law

 Medicine

 Science

-Australian Graduate School of Management (AGSM)
+Australian Graduate School

+of Management (AGSM)

 Australian Taxation Studies Program (ATAX)

-College of Fine Arts (COFA)

 University College,

-Australian Defence Force Academy (ADFA)
+Australian Defence Force Academy(ADFA)

+General Education.

 For further information about the University - its organisation; staff members; description of disciplines; scholarships; prizes and so on, consult the University Calendar (Summary Volume).
-For further information on student matters consult the UNSW Student Guide.
+For further information on student matters, consult the UNSW Student Guide.